JoshMerfeld/saereplication/README.md

 As an alternative to pulling the data from Google Earth Engine, you can download them all directly from here: https://www.dropbox.com/s/v9ftyr4ziynhgew/downloaddata.zip?dl=0.
 After pulling the data from Google Earth Engine OR downloading them from the link, please place the files in the "features" folder.

-Make sure you have this entire repository downloaded and, importantly **set the working direction in R to the location of the saereplication folder**.
+Make sure you have this entire repository downloaded and, importantly, **set the working directory in R to the location of the saereplication folder**.
 Then, run the following scripts, in order:

 ## 1.geospatialmatching